 (c) Daytime running lamps are switched ON;

-(d) Front position lamps function is substituted under the provisions of paragraph 5.12.1. below.
+(d) Front position lamps function is substituted under the provisions of paragraph 5.12.1. .

 5.11.2.
 In the case of an interdependent lamp system, all light sources shall be switched ON and OFF simultaneously.

 5.12.
-The electrical connections shall be such that the main-beam and dipped-beam headlamps and the front fog lamps cannot be switched ON unless the lamps referred to in paragraph 5.11. are also switched ON.
-This requirement shall not apply, however, to main-beam or dipped-beam headlamps when their luminous warnings consist of the intermittent lighting up at short intervals of the main-beam headlamp or the intermittent lighting up at short intervals of the dipped-beam headlamp or the alternate lighting up at short intervals of the main-beam and dipped-beam headlamps.
+The electrical connections shall be such that the driving-beam and passing-beam headlamps and the front fog lamps cannot be switched ON unless the lamps referred to in paragraph 5.11. are also switched ON.
+This requirement shall not apply, however, to driving-beam or passing-beam headlamps when their luminous warnings consist of the intermittent lighting up at short intervals of the driving-beam headlamp or the intermittent lighting up at short intervals of the passing-beam headlamp or the alternate lighting up at short intervals of the driving-beam and passing-beam headlamps.

 5.12.1.
-The dipped-beam headlamps and/or the main-beam headlamps and/or the front fog lamps may substitute the function of the front position lamps, provided that:
+The passing-beam headlamps and/or the driving-beam headlamps and/or the front fog lamps may substitute the function of the front position lamps, provided that:

 5.12.1.1.
 Their electrical connections are such that in case of failure of any of these lighting devices the front position lamps are automatically switched ON again; and